jfarr-coder/NLP_WebScraping_Project/README.md

 ## Progress

-To be honest, I was only able to go as far as calculating the Term Frequencies(TF) of each POS tag, Parser tag, unigram, and bigram.
-The TFs were all outputted into the results.csv file.
+To be honest, I was only able to go as far as calculating the Normalized Term Frequencies(NTF) of each POS tag, Parser tag, unigram, and bigram.
+The NTFs were all outputted into the results.csv file.

 As a result, you can do whatever you want with this repo and use the data however you want.
 Best of Luck!